Nevenall/Shift-X/System/01 Basics.md

 #### Trauma Conditions

-- {Addicted} You habitiually seek comfort in a troublesome activity or sustance.
+- {Addicted} You habitually seek comfort in a troublesome activity or substance.
 - {Haunted} You’re often lost in reverie, reliving past failures, seeing things.
 - {Isolated} You deliberately avoid emotional appeals and social bond.
 - {Obsessed} You’re enthralled by one thing: an activity, a person, an ideology.